 “Conservatives in the Everglades: Sun Belt Environmentalism and the Creation of Everglades National Park,” Journal of Southern History, 82 (November 2016) 759-788.
-(Link)
+(Available here)

-My next research project is a work of marine environmental history.
+My next research project examines the marine environmental history of Florida and the United States.
 History is often a story about human action on the land.
 This project examines how marine ecosystems and humans interacted to make history.
 Florida’s waters and coastal regions have been central to the state’s economy and identity throughout its history.
 Beginning as early as the 1900s, the state began protecting these waters.
 By the 1960s, the state had amassed the most impressive record of marine preservation in the United States, if not in the world.
 This project examines the history of marine preservation in Florida, and seeks to draw transnational comparisons with other examples of marine preservation.
 I’m particularly interested in the protection of coral reefs and mangrove forests, two ecosystems Florida led the way in protecting.

 Selected Publications and Presentations on Marine Preservation: